blockchyp/blockchyp-go/README.md

 **Partial Refunds**

-For a partial refund, just passing an amount along with the Transaction ID.
+For a partial refund, just pass in an amount along with the Transaction ID.
 The only rule is that the amount has to be equal to or less than the original transaction.
-You can even execute multiple partial refunds against the same original transaction as long as the total refunded amount doesn't exceed the original transaction.
+You can execute multiple partial refunds against the same original transaction as long as the total refunded amount doesn't exceed the original amount.

 **Tokenized Refunds**

 You can also use a token to execute a refund.
-Just pass in a token instead of the Transaction ID along with the desired refund amount.
+Pass in a token instead of the Transaction ID along with the desired refund amount.

 **Free Range Refunds**